-In his play, “All Our Sons,” Arthur Miller portrays a family coping with a deep secret.
+In his play, “All My Sons,” Arthur Miller portrays a family coping with a deep secret.

 The head of the family, Joe Keller, was a manufacturer of engines for airplanes.
 During World War II, the government needed war materiel and Keller’s business boomed.
 In the midst of heavy production, a batch of engines came out with cracks.
 These cracks were covered up superficially, and the engines were sold to the government.
 The defective engines led to the deaths of 21 pilots.
 When the government investigated the matter, Keller managed to get exonerated, shifting the entire blame on to his partner—who was imprisoned.
 Keller and family continued to live well; Keller’s son Chris totally believed in the innocence of his father.

 But the ugly truth could not stay buried forever.
 Chris became suspicious of his father’s claims of innocence, and finally confronted him.
 Keller could no longer hide from the truth.
 “Joe Keller: (to his son Chris) You're a boy, what could I do!
 I'm in business, a man is in business; a hundred and twenty cracked, you're out of business...You lay forty years into a business and they knock you out in five minutes, what could I do, let them take forty years, let them take my life away?...I never thought they'd install them.
 I swear to God.
 I thought they'd stop ‘em before anybody took off....Chris, I did it for you, it was a chance and I took it for you.
 I'm sixty-one years old, when would I have another chance to make something for you?
 Sixty-one years old you don't get another chance, do ya?”